Toyota Noah: Third generation (R80; 2014)

 The third-generation Noah and Voxy were introduced in January 2014.
 For the first time, an engine start-stop system was used to improve fuel economy.
 It was also the first Toyota minivan to have one-touch sliding doors.
 In October 2014, the Esquire was launched, which was marketed as a more luxurious version of the Noah.
+The monthly sales target was set at 3,400 units for Noah, which was sold at Toyota Corolla Store dealership chain and 4,600 units for Voxy sold at Netz Store dealerships.

+The lower grade levels of the third-generation Noah (without the "aero body" package, which came standard for the Voxy and Esquire) maximized its exterior dimensions within Japanese dimension regulations by increasing its length by 100 mm to 4695 mm.
+By adopting a newly developed low-floor platform, the overall height of the third-generation model is reduced by 25 mm compared to the previous model, while the interior height is increased by 60 mm to 1400 mm.

 The Noah/Voxy/Esquire also received Toyota's T-Connect services as well as Toyota Safety Sense C which incorporated features such as collision warning, lane assist, as well as high beam assist.

 The Noah/Voxy/Esquire received a facelift on 3 July 2017 with changes to the lights, bonnet (hood), bumper and the front fender, and was discontinued in late 2021.

 Indonesia

 The facelifted third-generation Voxy was launched in Indonesia on 10 August 2017.
 Unlike the preceding NAV1, which was assembled locally, the Voxy was imported from Japan.
 Export to Indonesia began in July 2017.
 It was only offered in one grade equivalent to the Japanese ZS grade.